Matthew-Hsu/PiPass/README.md

 # Status Update - May 9th, 2015
 Those who have installed PiPass 1.3, if you use PiPass Update through the dashboard, you can get the following new features that do not have an official release yet:

   * The PiPass Dashboard can now be used to add authenticated Nintendo 3DS systems.
 You can find this in PiPass Settings.
-Please note that you should enter each MAC address on a separate line.
+Please note that you should enter each MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
   * Re-work of some logic with updating PiPass and saving settings.
   * Minor UI changes.
   * <b>ADVANCED USERS:</b> The PiPass Dashboard can now be configured to use a different installation path in case there are those who use a different directory structure or another web server.